mitkonikov/SchoolNet/readme.md

 #### **Real Time Gaming in School?!**

 SchoolNet is a network which is designed to help teachers and students organize and colaborate together while making the classes and lessons more interactive with fun real-time games, statistics and awards.
 SchoolNet is and should be seen, only as a tool in the educational process.
+The main SchoolNet platform is still in construction, so you won't be able to join it and play it.
+However we are releasing the ZNAM platform, which is a so-called "Cloud of Knowledge".

+## ZNAM

+ZNAM is a web-app that hosts questions on multiple school subjects for anyone to practice on.
+It was initially designed to digitize the questions from the national prom (high-school graduation) exam.
+However, we have further extended the capabilities, so anyone can contribute questions.
+The purpose of this platform is to create a national database or cloud of knowledge which would not only be useful to teachers and students, but also to scientists and inventors a like.

-## How does it work?
+## How does SchoolNet work?

 SchoolNet hosts games and its main goals are to connect teachers and students together with interactive real-time games.

 ## When to play?

 SchoolNet is designed to be used *only* in the school! *(Hell yeah!)*
 Seriosly, you can contribute and make levels from home too, but when you play on the system, everyone (the students and the teacher) should be gathered **together**.
-It's important to have face-to-face interactions in order to have coordination when starting and finishing levels.
+It's important to have face-to-face interactions, not only considering the coordination when starting and finishing levels, but also considering the social aspect.
+We don't want the digitalization of a system to impact the level of social interaction - we've seen enough of that already.

-## What do I need to join?
-  - Your school needs to be registered in our system [(*why?)](#FAQ)
-  - Your teacher needs to have an account

-## FAQ

-#### Is it free?
+## Is is hosted now?

+**No, not yet.** We are still in development and any contribution or donation would speed the process a ton.
+Thank you.

+## Plans for the future

+Oh, we have huge plans and everyone is welcomed to fantasizes with us.
+Some of our plans include:
+ - SchoolNet's course based system
-  - **ABSOLUTELY!**
+ - SchoolNet's tournament system

-#### Can I register without registering the school?

-  - Currently, you **can't**.
-If you register in another school, you won't be able to play games.
-  - Our system is based on school categorization and we are thinking for hosting intra-school competitions, so it's important to have your school registered!
+ - The SAKAM platform - a platform for voting and exhanging ideas and changes
+ - The ZBOR platform - Open Source downloadable national dictionary with cool statistics Come down to the [contribute section](#contribute) and put your signature on the [Hall of Fame](#hall-of-fame).

 ## Tech
 ****